Josee9988/project-template/.github/pull_request_template.md

 <!-- Add any other context or additional information about the pull request.-->

 *

 <!-- 📛📛📛📛
-If it fixes any existing issue please let us know this way:
+If it fixes any current issue please let us know this way:
-Uncomment the comment above "description", then add after the "#" your number of issue.
+Uncomment the comment above "description", then add your number of issues after the "#".
 Example: # **This pull request fixes #NUMBER_OF_THE_ISSUE issue** If there are multiple issues to be closed with the merge of this pull request please do it like so: **This pull request fixes #NUMBER_OF_THE_ISSUE, fixes #NUMBER_OF_THE_ISSUE and fixes #NUMBER_OF_THE_ISSUE issue**.
-For more information on closing issues using keywords please check https://docs.github.com/en/enterprise/2.16/user/github/managing-your-work-on-github/closing-issues-using-keywords#closing-multiple-issues
+For more information on closing issues using keywords, please check https://docs.github.com/en/enterprise/2.16/user/github/managing-your-work-on-github/closing-issues-using-keywords#closing-multiple-issues
 📛📛📛📛 -->